Do you feel stuck or not as successful as you’d like to be in one area of your life?

 You may notice that you get hopeful for a while, then fall into despair and each time it gets harder to believe in the dream.
 You start hearing yourself arguing for your limitations – why you can’t – rather than arguing for your dreams – what you could do.

-Patterns of Doubt or Hope
+Patterns of Hope or Doubt

 After years of fulfilling some of my important dreams but not others, I noticed there was a distinct difference in the pattern of my successes compared with my failures.
 The failures started with doubt and were compounded by lots of thinking but not much action, which created a negative spiral and no result.
-In contrast the successes started with hope and were built on taking action, thus generating a positive spiral towards success.
+In contrast the successes started with hope or curiosity and were built on taking action, thus generating a positive spiral towards success.

 How we can encourage and challenge each other?

 My skills are as a facilitator and adult educator.
 I love to facilitate workshops that show people how to get the results they want.
-I have honed my skills at breaking down all sorts of thinking and people skills into their component parts so you can learn almost anything.
-I’ve applied this to people in businesses, as well as those in the not for profit and the education sectors.
+I have honed my skills at ‘chunking down’ all sorts of thinking and people skills into their component parts so you can learn almost anything.
+I’ve taught this to people in businesses, as well as those in the not for profit and the education sectors.
 I’ve been successful and yet have felt dissatisfied because there are a proportion of people who have a barrier in the way of being able to get the results they so clearly want.
 These people seem to have doubts that detract from their dreams.
 They doubt their capacity or their worthiness to achieve their dreams.
 And so did I, when it came to some of my dreams.

 In the mid 1990’s I came across American psychologist Martin Seligman’s book on optimism and learned helplessness.
 I was a committed realist at the time.
 I often sat on the fence because I could see the pros and cons and they seemed equal.
 But Seligman’s work showed me that if the situation wasn’t life-or-death, there was a benefit in thinking positively and hopefully, rather than realistically or pessimistically.